MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-bitlocker-policies.md

 - File system location: C:\Windows\System32\ReAgentC.exe.

 > [!TIP]
-> If you see error messages in the BitLocker-API about WinRe not being enabled, run the following command on the device to determine the WinRE status:
+> If you see error messages in the BitLocker-API about WinRe not being enabled, run the **reagnetc /info** command on the device to determine the WinRE status.

 :::image type="content" source="media\troubleshoot-bitlocker-policies\reagentc-output.png" alt-text="Output of the ReAgentC.exe command in Command Prompt.":::

-If the WinRE status is disabled, it is possible to enable it manually using the following command as an administrator:
+If the WinRE status is disabled, run the **reagentc /enable** command as an administrator to enable it manually:

 :::image type="content" source="media\troubleshoot-bitlocker-policies\reagentc-enable.png" alt-text="Example screenshot to enable ReAgentC.exe in Command Prompt.
 Run the command reagentc /enable":::